-Tutoring Hours: I'm always available for tutoring on Tuesdays and Thursdays after school from 2:05pm until 2:30pm.
-But I'm typically available anytime by appointment if I have prior notice.
+Tutoring Hours: Students come after school very rarely for me because all materials and retests are accessible at home.
+But I'm typically available anytime by appointment if I have prior notice, and I love to help.

-Classroom Expectations: My class is not a study hall, a socializing hour, or a homeroom.
+Classroom Expectations: This class is not a study hall, a socializing hour, or a homeroom.
 Students are here to learn physics.
 Thus, students cannot work on other class's assignments until they're done with mine.
 Students can glance at their phones and talk with neighbors while they work, but they cannot play games or engage in off-topic conversations at the expense of completing assignments.
+I will exercise the right to take up cell phones until the end of the class period, assign seats, and do whatever it takes to motivate students.

 Canvas and OneNote: Students need to bring their charged laptops every day.
-We'll use them to access assessments, assignments, the textbook, labs, games, etc. This year, I'm transitioning from using mostly Canvas to using mostly OneNote.
-Students have expressed that Canvas has too many pages, and it's confusing to navigate.
-That said, I still have retests and class information on Canvas.
+We'll use them to access assessments, assignments, the textbook, labs, games, etc. We use mostly OneNote to complete assignments and Canvas to complete retests and access class information.

-Gradebook: Students earn about 12 weighted grades per semester, mostly determined by assessments and projects.
+Gradebook: Students earn about 12 weighted grades per semester, mostly determined by assessments.
 Parents and students can access grades here.
-I implement standardsbased grading, which assigns grades for learning, not for individual assignments.
+I implement standards-based grading, which assigns grades for learning, not for individual assignments.
 I do not grade labs, worksheets, etc., but I do provide feedback for them in OneNote.
 Everything's a learning opportunity until we get to assessments and projects.
-You'll see about 3⁄4 of grades in Gradebook are simply for reference and do not affect the average.
+You'll see about /4 of grades in Gradebook are simply for reference and do not affect the average.